hengds2f/6m-data-1.4-sql-basic-dml/lesson.md

 >| `MAX()`   | Returns the maximum value in a column. |
 >| `FIRST()` | Returns the first value in a column.   |
 >| `LAST()`  | Returns the last value in a column.    |
->
-> ### Group by
->
->The `GROUP BY` clause is used to group rows that have the same values into summary rows.
-It is often used with aggregate functions to perform calculations on each group.
-The `GROUP BY` clause comes after the `WHERE` clause and before the `ORDER BY` clause.

 ### **Workshop**